Prajwal5180/Defender-for-Cloud/modules/module5-data-security-posture-management.md

-# Module 5 - Data Security Posture Management (Read Only)
+# Module E - Data Security Posture Management (Read Only)

 Defender CSPM extends existing free posture management capabilities to help security teams gain full visibility across their multicloud and hybrid environments, get integrated, contextual risk insights across their infrastructure, quickly identify their most critical risk with attack path analysis, and proactively remediate vulnerabilities and misconfigurations.
 And today, new integrated data-aware security posture capabilities empower teams to prevent data breaches with full visibility into the multicloud data estate and pressing risks to sensitive data.